THE RIVER AERON’S ONLY ANGLING CLUB

 Iorrie Lewis lake competition

-The Iorrie Lewis lake competition is generally held in early May on Llys-y-Fran reservoir.
-Fly anglers and worm anglers are welcome fishing from either the boat or bank.
+The Iorrie Lewis lake competition is generally held in early May on Llys-y-Fran or Clywedog reservoirs.
+Anglers are welcome to fish in this competition from either the boat or bank.
 In memory of the late Iorrie Lewis, the Club’s former President, this competition is an informal event with no restriction on fishing methods or fly sizes.
-It is the first competition in the Club’s calendar and despite being an informal day, it is usually keenly fought.
+It is the first competition in the Club’s calendar and, despite being an informal day, it is usually keenly fought.

 Alan Butler Spring lake competition